 - Climbing / hiking.
-There are over 12 mountain ridge hikes on Oahu alone.
+There are over twelve mountain ridge hikes on Oahu alone.
 Peaks over 4,000 feet high are available on Oahu.
-On Maui you can climb Haleakala volcano up over 10,000 feet if you were inspired.
+On Maui you can climb Haleakala volcano up over 10,000 feet if you were really inspired.

 - Hawaii is so diverse.
 The people, the food, the things to do, the cultures, the way of life, the whole atmosphere is different from anything you’ve ever experienced.

 I could keep going of course, but those are a few amazing and awesome things about Hawaii that endear it to me.

 Moving to Oahu, Hawaii or one of the other islands IS possible.
-If you have $10,000 and some skills to apply to working – you can move today.
+If you have $15,000 and some needed skills – you can move today.
 Book a ticket and leave.
 That simple.
 It will be a struggle, but it can be done for many people with drive and ambition to make it happen.